-- 1.4.1 There have been three previous refusals on the site for the residential development of a single dwelling, and permission for a residential garage in 2014. - 1.4.2 The dwellings have been resisted primarily on amenity grounds (see full reasons below).
-However it is noted that the applications have been for larger dwellings on a smaller site area.

-1.5 Developments/changes since the original submission
+- 1.4.1 There have been three previous refusals on the site for the development of a single dwelling, and permission for a domestic garage in 2014. - 1.4.2 The dwellings have been resisted primarily on amenity grounds (see full reasons below).
+However it is to be noted that the applications have been for larger dwellings on a smaller site area than that now proposed. - 1.5 Developments/changes since the original submission

-- 1.5.1 None. - 1.6 Other relevant background information
+- 1.5.1 The proposed siting of the dwelling was altered following concerns raised by an adjacent occupier over the proximity of the prosed boundary. - 1.6 Other relevant background information